Galois representations on the cohomology of hyper-K\"{a}hler varieties

 The map $F$ obtained in the theorem is in particular an isomorphism of Hodge structures.
+The assumption on the second Betti number is needed to show that deformation equivalent hyper-K\"{a}hler varieties can be connected via a chain of polarized deformations; see Theorem \ref{thm:connectingHK} for the precise statement.
+All known hyper-K\"{a}hler varieties have $b_2\geq 7$.

-The Kuga-Satake variety $A_i$ is an abelian variety closely related to $H^2(X_i)$, see~\cite{deligne1971conjecture}; the assumption that its motive belongs to the tannakian category generated by $\mathcal{H}_{X_i}^*$ is needed in order to control the odd part of the cohomology.
-We expect this assumption to be always satisfied; by \cite{FFZ} this happens for the known hyper-K\"{a}hler varieties with non-trivial odd cohomology, which are those of generalized Kummer deformation type.
+In presence of non-trivial odd cohomology we need an extra assumption to control the odd part of the motive.
+The Kuga-Satake variety~$A_i$ is an abelian variety closely related to $H^2(X_i)$ (\cite{deligne1971conjecture}); we expect that its motive belongs to the tannakian category generated by $\mathcal{H}_{X_i}^*$.
+By \cite{FFZ} this happens for the known hyper-K\"{a}hler varieties with non-trivial odd cohomology, which are those of generalized Kummer deformation type.
 We obtain the following consequence of Theorem~\ref{thm:mot}.

-\begin{corollary}[{=Corollary \ref{cor:unconditionalGalRep1}}] Let $K\subset \CC$ be a subfield which is finitely generated over $\QQ$ and let $X_1,X_2$ be deformation equivalent hyper-K\"{a}hler varieties over~$K$ such that $b_2(X_i)>3$.
+\begin{corollary}[{=Corollary \ref{cor:unconditionalGalRep1}}] Let $K\subset \CC$ be a subfield which is finitely generated over $\QQ$ and let $X_1,X_2$ be deformation equivalent hyper-K\"{a}hler varieties over~$K$ such that $b_2(X_i)>6$.
 If $X_i$ has non-trivial cohomology in odd degree, assume further that, for $i=1,2$, the motive $\mathcal{H}^1_{A_i}$ belongs to the tannakian category generated by $\mathcal{H}_{X_i}^*$, where $A_i$ is the Kuga-Satake variety on $H^2(X_i)$.
 Assume that there exists a $\Gal(\bar{K}/K)$-equivariant isometry $f\colon H^2_{X_1, \ell}\to H^2_{X_2,\ell}$.
 Then, there exist a finite field extension $K'/K$ and a $\Gal(\bar{K}/K')$-equivariant isomorphism of graded algebras $F\colon H^*_{X_1, \ell}\to H^*_{X_2,\ell}$. \end{corollary}